Tell Us About FreeeUp

 What is your favorite book and why?
 How has it helped with Freeeup?

 I’m gonna go with the ‘Everything Store” by Jeff Bezos.
-It really gets you into his mind and what he was trying to do.
+It gets you into his mind and what he was trying to do.
 I work with a lot of Amazon sellers and I always recommend reading it.

 You want to know what goes on behind the scenes.
 Amazon, once upon a time as many of us still remember, was just selling books.
 That’s when I started with Amazon when they were going from selling books to selling everything.